BattlesnakeOfficial/starter-snake-rust/README.md

 On every turn of each game your Battlesnake receives information about the game board and must decide its next move.

-Locate the `handle_move` function inside [main.rs](main.rs#L80).
+Locate the `get_move` function inside [logic.rs](logic.rs#27).
 Possible moves are "up", "down", "left", or "right".
 To start your Battlesnake will choose a move randomly.
 Your goal as a developer is to read information sent to you about the board and decide where your Battlesnake should move next.
 This is the code you will want to edit.

 See the [Battlesnake Game Rules](https://docs.battlesnake.com/references/rules) for more information on playing the game, moving around the board, and improving your algorithm.